opnsense/tools/README.md

 Available early build options are:

-* CONFIGDIR: 	reads settings from the specified directory
+* SETTINGS:	the name of the requested local configuration
-* SETTINGS:	the name of the requested config directory
+* CONFIGDIR: 	read configuration from other directory and override SETTINGS

 Available build options are: